Ulmus glabra 'Latifolia': Cultivation

 No specimens are known to survive.
 'Latifolia' was marketed in the late 19th century as U. montana latifolia by the Späth nursery of Berlin and by the Ulrich nursery of Warsaw, whence it was introduced to Eastern Europe.
 It was introduced to the Dominion Arboretum, Ottawa, Canada, probably from Späth, in 1899, as U. montana latifolia, being listed separately from U. montana belgica (planted 1896).
 An U. campestris latifolia appears in some early 20th C English nursery lists.
 An Ulmus latifolia, "compact and upright in habit" with "large leaves", appeared in the 1902 catalogue of the Bobbink and Atkins nursery, Rutherford, New Jersey.
 A 'Latifolia' is not known to have been introduced to Australasia.

 Putative specimens

-An tall Ulmus × hollandica by Cleveland Bridge, Bath (2025) (a city known to have had hybrid 'Latifolia'), regrowth from an old stump, has leaves matching a 1917 hybrid 'Latifolia' herbarium specimen from Sweden in the Finnish Museum of Natural History.
+A tall Ulmus × hollandica by Cleveland Bridge, Bath (2025) (a city known to have had hybrid 'Latifolia' in the 19th and early 20th centuries), regrowth from an old stump, has leaves matching a 1917 hybrid 'Latifolia' herbarium specimen from Sweden in the Finnish Museum of Natural History.